Kavyaml22/IR_Project/WebCrawler/Crawler/README.md

 #### - Outputs:
  - Crawler: Downloaded web documents in HTML format.
- - Indexer: Printed Inverted inedx , Inverted index in pickle format, TF-IDF matrix shape, Query vector shape, cosine similarity shape and cosine similarity score.
+ - Indexer: Printed Inverted inedx , Inverted index in pickle format in terminal itself, TF-IDF matrix shape, Query vector shape, cosine similarity shape and cosine similarity score.
  - Processor: JSON-formatted top-ranked search results based on user queries.
 In this Project it has printed authorname, text, tags based on the cosine similarity score for the entered query.

 #### - Caveats/Cautions: